Why Do I Look Normal but Feel So Sick?

 But feel exhausted, foggy, or in pain?

-Lyme disease can be invisible.
+Lyme disease symptoms can be invisible.

-Why do I look normal but feel so sick?
 Many people with Lyme disease or post-treatment Lyme disease syndrome (PTLDS) appear well but struggle with symptoms that are not visible from the outside.

-A key pattern is invisibility.
 The nervous system, immune system, and autonomic regulation can be impaired without obvious outward signs.

 Start here: Lyme disease symptoms guide